kwaldenphd/sql-queries-joins/README.md

 ORDER BY [field] ASC;
 ```

-104- The `*` wildcard operator selects all the fields in a specific table.
+18. The `*` wildcard operator selects all the fields in a specific table.

-105- `ORDER BY` specifies a field to use in sorting the query results.
+19. `ORDER BY` specifies a field to use in sorting the query results.

-106- `ASC` returns ascending results. `DESC` would return descending results.
+20. `ASC` returns ascending results. `DESC` would return descending results.

-<blockquote>Q22: Write an SQL query to return the unique list of team names from the Team_Locations table, sorted in reverse alphabetical order?
-What data does this query return?</blockquote>
+<blockquote>Q3: Write an SQL query to return the unique list of team names from the Team_Locations table, sorted in reverse alphabetical order.
+What data does this query return?
+Test your query using DB Browser.
+Include code + comments.</blockquote>

 ```SQL
 SELECT *